SceneView/sceneview.github.io/api/sceneview-android/sceneview/sceneview/io.github.sceneview.node/-node/position.md

 [androidJvm]\
 var [position](position.md): [Position](../../io.github.sceneview.math/index.md#945960193%2FClasslikes%2F-1571379623)

-###  The node position
+###  The node position to locate it within the coordinate system of its parent

-The node's position locates it within the coordinate system of its parent.
-The default position is the zero vector, indicating that the node is placed at the origin of the parent node's coordinate system.
+Default is Position(x = 0.0f, y = 0.0f, z = 0.0f), indicating that the node is placed at the origin of the parent node's coordinate system.

 **Horizontal (X):**